Crank Style Guide

 function *Greeting({name = "World", formal = false}) {

-// βœ… all props destructured with matching defaults
+// βœ… destructure every prop used in the body, with matching defaults

 for ({name = "World", formal = false} of this) {